The English Section of GHSGT

 5 Important Points about GHSGT English Section

-GHSGT refers to Georgia High School Graduation Test and English Language and Arts (English) is one of the content areas.
-This content area is one of the 4 major and compulsory sections of the GHSGT, which is taken by Georgia high school students for obtaining their high school diplomas.
+GHSGT refers to Georgia High School Graduation Test and English Language and Arts (English) is one of the 4 major and compulsory sections of the GHSGT, which is taken by Georgia high school students for obtaining their high school diplomas.
 Attaining a Georgia high school diploma opens the doors to very good academic and career options for these students.
 Hence, they should aim to perform very well in this examination.

 One should be aware that this section is designed on 3 different curricula (the Georgia Performance Standards curriculum, the Quality Core Curriculum, and the Transitional curriculum).
 One should decide upon the version of the test, which he/she would like to take, at the time of registration for this examination.

 Along with this test, high school students also have to take the GHSWT (Georgia High School Writing Test), which is aimed at testing the English language writing skills of the student.

 Question Pattern and Number- All the versions of the test have questions in the objective pattern, with multiple-choice answering alternatives.
 They typically consist of 50-60 questions, each of which comes with 4 multiple-choice answering alternatives.

 Test Time Duration- This test has to be typically answered in 60 minutes, but one can spend a maximum of 3 hours and 10 minutes, if required.